FAQ Yacht Charter Types Part 4

 Multihulls are much more stable when at anchor than monohulls.
 They tend to have more interior volume and more deck space.
 Also, they do not lean while sailing as a monohull does.

 Both sail and powerboats come in either mono or multihull.
-Multihulls tend to hold more guests and are generally slightly more expensive to charter than monohulls.
+Multihulls hold more guests and are generally slightly more expensive to charter than monohulls.
 There are many more multihulls in charter than monohulls.

 What is the ideal duration for a yacht charter vacation?